Posted by: Northwest Eye in General on August 16, 2025

 Explain Post-Operative Care and Recovery Expectations

-Regular follow-up appointments are vital for monitoring your eye pressure and healing progress.
+Regular follow-up appointments are vital for monitoring your healing progress.
 The first check-up usually occurs within a week after the procedure, allowing your ophthalmologist to assess your recovery and address any concerns you might have.

 Conclusion